 Modern YouTube algorithms follow the viewers and do not work in isolation from the audience.
 They evaluate viewer reactions to a video and, based on the rating, recommend or do not recommend the video for viewing by other potential viewers.

 The more engagement and feedback a video receives from the audience, the more attractive the video is to YouTube’s algorithms.
-Subsequently, the more often YouTube will recommend your video to other users.
+Subsequently, more often, YouTube will recommend your video to other users.

-The following are taken into account: the average duration of watching a video, likes and dislikes, comments, transitions within the channel and from the video, subscriptions, polls, tips, and whether the video was shared.
+The following are considered: the average duration of watching a video, likes and dislikes, comments, transitions within the channel and from the video, subscriptions, polls, tips, and whether the video was shared.

-Likes and dislikes have the same benefit – they give a signal to the platform that your video evokes emotion.
+Likes and dislikes have the same benefit – they signal to the platform that your video evokes emotion.
 Therefore, it should naturally be shown to as many people as possible.

-In no way are we encouraging you to create content that will cause only negative emotions; we’re just trying to explain human psychology a little.
-Engage your audience in any way you can: joke, ask for their opinion in the comments, offer links to previous videos, ask viewers to look for Easter eggs in your videos, transfer people to your other social media, pin your comment, etc.
+We are not encouraging you to create content that will cause only negative emotions; we’re just trying to explain human psychology a little.
+Engage your audience in any way you can: joke, ask for their opinion in the comments, offer links to previous videos, ask viewers to look for Easter eggs, transfer people to your other social media, pin your word, etc.

-Of course, one of the most important indicators of engagement are reposts; but they cannot be achieved without high-quality content (although this is not enough).
-For the sake of experimenting, insert subscription animation into several of your videos during editing.
+Of course, reposts are one of the most critical indicators of engagement, but they can only be achieved with high-quality content (although this is not enough).
+To experiment, insert subscription animation into several of your videos during editing.

 Try to find the middle ground between asking the viewer to share and not being too pushy.